shahcompbio/cbioportal-tools/README.md

 and returns four text files:

-1. gistic format segment data
+1. log (median log ratio) segment data
 2. gistic format gene data
 3. integer segment data
 4. integer gene data

 ### merge_outputs.py

-Code that takes a directory of gistic format gene data OR integer gene data text files and outputs a single text file with their contents merged.
+Code that takes a directory of gistic format gene data OR integer gene data AND/OR log segment data AND/OR .maf text files and outputs a single text file with their contents merged.

 ### containerization